Subscribe to updates

 Summary

-The Health & Adult Social Care Select Committee for Buckinghamshire Council scheduled a meeting to discuss several key issues, including the NHS 10-year plan, dementia services, and the Health & Wellbeing portfolio performance.
-The meeting was also set to include an update from the Chairman, and a discussion of the committee's work programme.
+The Health & Adult Social Care Select Committee were scheduled to meet to discuss the NHS 10 year plan, the progress of dementia services, and the Health & Wellbeing portfolio performance.
+The meeting was also scheduled to include an update from the Chair, and a discussion of the committee's work programme.

 NHS 10 Year Plan and Buckinghamshire Strategies